VKSai43/EverydayTaskReminder/README.md

 You can toggle the individual tasks as completed/todo or can toggle the whole ToDOList as done/to-do.

-### Frontend: Based on ReactJs with plain HTML and CSS, not bootstrapped with any UI libraries.
+### Frontend: Based on ReactJs with plain HTML and CSS.
-### Backend: Java with Spring Boot, MySQL DB

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).